James T. Aubrey: President of MGM (1969–1973)

 Within days of Aubrey assuming the role, he cancelled 12 films to cut costs, among them Fred Zinnemann's Man's Fate, which was about to begin principal photography.
 Aubrey terminated 3,500 employees when he relocated headquarters from New York City to Culver City to be closer to production facilities, a move which was announced on April 29, 1970.
 He ordered the sale of MGM's historical collection of costumes and props such as the ruby slippers worn by Judy Garland in The Wizard of Oz, Vivien Leigh's dresses from Gone with the Wind, and the suit Spencer Tracy wore in Inherit the Wind.
 The suit was eventually bought by one of Charles Manson's defense attorneys who wore it regularly to court.
 Most of the studio's Culver City backlot and its 2,000 acre (8 km2) ranch in the Conejo Valley were sold to real estate developers; these actions were already planned under Polk.
-Aubrey was criticized for disposing of the company's archives and halting productions.
+Aubrey was heavily criticized for disposing of MGM's archives and halting productions.
 He recalled in 1986, "the buck had to stop somewhere, and it was with me.
 Nostalgia runs strong out here, so we were criticized for selling Judy Garland's red shoes.
 To us they had no value, and they had no intrinsic value."

 His actions had a positive effect on the company's finances.
 In his first nine months on the job, he cut MGM's debt by $27 million, nearly one-quarter of the total, and the company posted profits of $540,000 for those nine months compared to a $18.3 million loss in the preceding period.